The first step to decarbonising the UK’s most carbon intensive region

-This project represents a bold but practical first step towards delivering the world’s first net zero industrial cluster by 2040.
-This unparalleled project can play a leading role in the UK’s journey to net zero by 2050, renew the UK’s largest industrial cluster, and unlock technology that will put the UK at the forefront of a global hydrogen economy.
+This project represents a bold but practical first step towards reducing emissions in the UK’s highest emitting industrial region.
+H2H Saltend can play a leading role in the UK’s journey to net zero by 2050, support key industries in the UK’s largest industrial cluster, create new jobs and opportunities, and put the UK at the forefront of a global hydrogen economy.

-Accept Cookies
+Accept cookies

 Want the full picture?
 We’d love to share this content with you, but first you must accept marketing cookies by enabling them in our cookie settings.